-In 2018, the 'Senior Laneway' program consisted of ten students split across two senior school classes and one junior school class.
+In 2019, the 'Senior Laneway' program consisted of twelve students split across two senior school classes and one junior school class.
 This hybrid program, which was created in 2017, continued to best cater for the changing needs of a group of young people at various stages of puberty and adolescence.
 The major focuses of the program consisted of outdoor education (hiking and swimming), process driven tasks and student engagement support.
-It was fantastic to see students of a variety of ages (9-17 years) participate in a range of activities that were tailored to their individual needs, often working in mixed classroom groupings.
-The program highlights included 'Money' in which students visited the school Tuck-shop (Junior and Senior School -Mathematics), 'Playgrounds' (Junior School -History, Geography & Science) and 'Lewis Carroll' (Senior School - English).
-At the end of the year we celebrated with our Senior Laneway Camp at Burrill Lakes on the South Coast of NSW.
+It was fantastic to see students of a variety of ages (9-18 years) participate in a range of activities that were tailored to their individual needs, often working in mixed classroom groupings.
+The program highlights included 'Money' in which students visited the school tuck-shop and offsite shopping sessions (Junior and Senior School - Mathematics), Ancient Rome, 'Playgrounds' (Junior School - History, Geography & Science) and 'Fantasy' (Senior School - English).

+Two camps occurred occurred in the year, one for the younger cohort of students, and a second camp for the Stage 6 students.
+Students made use of the excellent facilities at the Narrabeen Sport and Recreation Camp.
 The students enjoyed a range of activities of interest to them, including swimming (beach and local pool), bushwalking, barbeques and ball sports.